Welcome to the PSA History Page

 This page is devoted to those who's lives were touched by PSA - employees, travelers, and airplane enthusiasts.

-Over the past 18 years and with the help of many others, this site has grown to be a large repository of items relating to PSA, both passenger facing and employee facing.
-The site was just rebuilt from the ground up to support additional functionality, including a new search function.
+Over the past 22 years and with the help of many others, this site has grown to be a large repository of items relating to PSA, both passenger facing and employee facing.
 To access all that is included in the site, simply use the menus at the top of the screen.

 The History is the heart of this site.
 The PSA story is detailed here in original writings (in a web-friendly format).
 For a more detailed history, information is available on Gary Kissel's book, Poor Sailors Airline: The PSA Story.
 Also included in the history section are more detailed looks at parts of PSA, including the Precious Stewardess Association, Stewardesses, Flight Schedules, and Smiles painted on USAir/US Airways aircraft.